-I’ve always had an interest in finance and helping people with good money decision; it’s one of the main reasons I joined First Wealth in February this year.
-So, when I heard about the relaunch of First Wealth’s financial education brand, Let’s Talk About Money (LTAM), I jumped at the chance to be involved.
+I’ve always had an interest in finance and helping people with good money decisions; it’s one of the main reasons I joined First Wealth in February this year.
+So, when I heard about the relaunch of First Wealth’s financial education brand, Thrive Money, I jumped at the chance to be involved.

 There is a growing interest in online financial information, and the current provision ranges from good to dangerous, with many in between.
-The LTAM brand is First Wealth’s social impact initiative as part of our B Corp commitment.
+The Thrive Money brand is First Wealth’s social impact initiative as part of our B Corp commitment.

-LTAM is aimed at Millennials (individuals born between 1981 and 1996) and Gen Z (born 1997 onwards), although much of the information we provide is applicable for everyone.
+Thrive Money is aimed at Millennials (individuals born between 1981 and 1996) and Gen Z (born 1997 onwards), although much of the information we provide is applicable for everyone.
 The service is free, and our goal is to educate and inspire our community.
-The key benefit of LTAM is that our audience can have confidence that the education and information provided is of high quality, from a reputable source and a brand that they can trust.
+The key benefit of Thrive is that our audience can have confidence that the education and information provided is of high quality, from a reputable source and a brand that they can trust.

 There is a clear need for good quality, easily accessible, basic financial education.

-The pandemic has made it even more obvious that money is not something that we can bury our head about forever.
-We need a financial back up plan because we never know what is round the corner.
+The pandemic has made it even more obvious that money is not something that we can bury our heads about forever.
+We need a financial back up plan because we never know what is around the corner.
 Of all the jobs lost in the pandemic so far, almost 90% belonged to people aged under 35.

 Not only did 2020 bring a pandemic, it also ushered in new money epidemics: emotional spending, and a new reliance on buy-now-pay-later, when the dopamine hit of the DPD delivery is the most exciting thing to happen all week.
 Along with the dubious trend of trying to solve financial problems quickly by trading or investing in risky assets such as forex or meme stocks or crypto.
 If it was that easy to get rich, why isn’t everyone?